-The Company requires its contractors to maintain contractors' all-risk insurance for the duration of the development of its projects.
+To mitigate this risk, the Company requires its contractors to maintain contractors' all-risk insurance for the duration of the development of its projects.
 The Company requires its contractors to provide a warranty on their respective works.

 The Company uses third-party non-exclusive brokers to market and sell some of its projects.